kraikisto/CERN_LEP_Z_boson/README.md

 pandas_speed.ipynb explains why and when pandas is faster than normal loops and shows by how much in graphs of runtime measurements.

-full_ex.ipynb is the full exercise made using the other .ipynb files.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kraikisto/CERN_LEP_Z_boson/HEAD)